HL7/US-Core/input/pagecontent/clinical-notes.md

 * Discrete result information
 * Note types
-* Consistent Client access to scanned, or narrative-only, reports
+* Consistent Client access to scanned or narrative-only reports

 While several resources work well for a specific use case, they don't solve the question "find all Clinical Notes for a patient?", especially considering the variability of Note formats.
-For example, systems use text, XHTML, PDF, CDA to capture clinical notes.
+For example, systems use text, XHTML, PDF, and CDA to capture clinical notes.
 This variability led the designers to select the DocumentReference and DiagnosticReport resources as index mechanisms to the underlying content.
 In other words, a client can query one of these resources, and it will return a pointer to a specific resource or the underlying binary content.

 For example, consider the following situation for a Discharge Summary Note: